 - SPAN 489 (2 hrs) Topics in Mexican-United States Relations

 Practicums and internships, especially for Education and Pre-health students, may be available.
 These must be arranged in collaboration with faculty in students’ major department.
-Requests must be made in writing to the program director by October 26, 2018, to be considered for Spring 2019 and by October 25, 2019, to be considered for Spring 2020.
+Requests must be made in writing to the program director by October 18, 2020, to be considered for Spring 2021.

 Students must be in good academic and judicial standing and complete Spanish 201 (or equivalent) to participate; students are strongly encouraged to take Spanish 331 or Spanish 332 prior to the program.